ibm-cloud-docs/vpc/hello-world-vpc.md

 ## Add rules to the default security group
 {: #add-rules-to-default-security-group}

 You can configure the security group to define the inbound and outbound traffic that is allowed for the instance.
+For example, you can add a rule to allow SSH traffic.

 Find the security group for the VPC: